andre-st/dotfiles/README.md

 - **3D / CAD:**
 	- [OpenSCAD](https://github.com/openscad/openscad)
 	- [FreeCAD](https://github.com/FreeCAD)
-        - with Assembly4 + Fasteners + gmsh for finite element analysis
+        - played with Assembly4 + Fasteners + gmsh for finite element analysis
         - in Manjaro I use the AppImage (v20) because components of the official repo version do not match (v19 VTK9 problem)
 - **Git / GitHub:**
     - `$ git gui` is handy for staging patches (hold right mouse key)